inside immigration information about marriage green cards and work visas in America

 Does My State License Need to Be Submitted with the H1B Visa?

-As a friendly reminder, if a professional needs an American state license to work in the U.S. (such as a veterinary license to practice medicine), proof of an approved state license should be submitted along with the H1B petition (there are some exceptions) or else the H1B visa may only be granted for 1 year (instead of 3 years).
+If a professional needs an American state license to work in the U.S. (such as a veterinary license to practice medicine), proof of an approved state license should be submitted along with the H1B petition (there are some exceptions) or else the H1B visa may only be granted for 1 year (instead of 3 years).

 In some cases, proof that all requirements for the state license have been met can be submitted with the H1B in lieu of the approved state license (for example, in states where the license cannot be approved without a social security number).